peterwu/copr-neovim/README.md

 # copr-neovim
-This repo contains rpm build spec for neovim git.
+This repo contains rpm build specs for neovim git.